 Title: Checklist for individuals at risk of anaphylaxis wanting to obtain travel insurance

-Summary: This help sheet provides advice on how to best find and choose a travel insurance that covers your risk of anaphylaxis.
+Summary: This help sheet provides advice on how to best find and choose a travel insurance policy that covers your risk of anaphylaxis.

 Title: Cow's milk allergy in infants